Stop searching. Start hiring with Robert Half.

 9. What can the organization improve on?

 This general question may prompt someone to share a suggestion they hadn’t bothered to make while employed there.
 Ask about their experiences working with specific supervisors or managers to gain a better sense of how they felt with the chain of command.
-You could also inquire specifically about their level of satisfaction with the compensation package, assigned projects and general direction of the company.
+You could also inquire specifically about their level of satisfaction with the compensation package, assigned projects, and the company's diversity, equity and inclusion efforts.

 10. Do you have any suggestions for improving employee morale?